-6 Discussion
+5 Discussion

-Successful university-business collaboration requires mutual understanding, built upon shared vision and long-term trust-based personal relationships (e.g. Dowling, 2015).
-In building collaborations business practitioners will be assisted by understanding the answer to two questions: What motivates academics to do specific work?
+Successful university-business collaboration requires mutual understanding, built upon shared vision and long-term trusting personal relationships (e.g. Dowling, 2015).
+In building collaborations industry practitioners will be assisted by understanding the answer to two questions: What motivates academics to do specific work?
 And, reciprocally, what might constrain them?
-Specifically, this work adds insight into why motivations arise and how exactly time constraints manifest themselves in behaviours in the presence of impact requirements.
 This discussion provides a window into the motives of university-based research scientists that, in addition to practitioners, will be highly relevant to a number of academic colleagues, university administrators and policy makers.

-10 Constraints on collaborations are considered first, in Sect.
-6.1.
+Constraints on collaborations are considered first, in Sect.
+5.1.
 Then, environmental scientists' motivations are discussed in Sect.
-6.2, culminating in an improved conceptual model of academics' motivations (Fig. 4).
-Section 6.3 considers the practical aspects of building a business-university collaboration based on a 1-to-1 relationship, with a focus on environmental science and the insurance sector; an illustrative, non-exhaustive list is proposed of pragmatic suggestions for short-term and time-efficient activities that have reportable and mutually-beneficial outputs for both an academic and a risk practitioner in order to build the long-term trusting relationship needed for collaboration.
+5.2, culminating in a conceptual model of academics' motivations (Fig. 3).
+Section 5.3 considers the practical aspects of building an industry-university collaboration based on a 1-to-1 relationship; an illustrative, non-exhaustive list is proposed of pragmatic suggestions for short-term and time-efficient activities that have reportable and mutually-beneficial outputs for both an academic and a risk practitioner in order to build the long-term trusting relationship needed for collaboration.

-6.1 What constrains scientists' working with business?
+5.1 What constrains scientists' working with industry?

-Two-thirds or more of university scientists have a prime interest in research rather than teaching (Abreu et al., 2009; Cavalli and Moscati, 2010).
-However, teaching-related work is not optional (Sect.
-5.3).
+65-89 % of university scientists, depending upon country, have a prime interest in research rather than teaching (Abreu et al., 2009; Cavalli and Moscati, 2010).
+However, 'Teaching' is not optional (Sect.
+4.3).
 This leads to a conflict for limited time between teaching and research (Sect.
-5.3), which is widely reported (Arnold, 2008; Gendron, 2008; Harland and Wald, 2018; Moya et al., 2015), even if the consequences of this continue to be debated - see the summary in Cadez et al. (2017).
-For an environmental scientist, work with business is based upon their science and this study shows that for workload purposes this typically falls within time allocated to research (Table 1).
+4.3), which is well known (Arnold, 2008; Gendron, 2008; Harland and Wald, 2018; Moya et al., 2015), even if the consequences of this continue to be debated - see the summary in Cadez et al. (2017).
+For an environmental scientist, work with industry is based upon their science and this study shows that for workload purposes this typically falls within time allocated to research (Table 1).
 This section expands the debate by incorporating impact into this tensioned research-teaching relationship.
 Specifically, it considers the influence of time pressure due to workload factors (Sect.
-6.1.1), the role of funders (Sect.
-6.1.2), intellectual property (Sect.
-6.1.3), and academics' need for a coherent track record (Sect.
-6.1.4) as potential constraints upon university-business collaboration.
+5.1.1), the role of funders (Sect.
+5.1.2), intellectual property (Sect.
+5.1.3), and academics' need for a coherent track record (Sect.
+5.1.4) as potential constraints upon university-business collaboration.

-6.1.1 Time pressure
+5.1.1 Time pressure

 A self-reported mean of 47.9 hours/week is worked by the sample of UK-based environmental scientists involved in knowledge exchange (Sect.
-5.1), which is consistent with larger studies.
-The Changing Academic Profession (CAP) survey of 100 academics (2004 to 2012) (Teichler et al., 2013) describes a self-reported mean workload of ~48 h/w, with 45-50 h/w in the UK, and is supported by recent data from 2,000 UK academics (Bothwell, 2018).
+4.1).
+This is consistent with larger studies.
+The Changing Academic Profession (CAP) survey of 100 academics (2004 to 2012) (Teichler et al., 2013) describes a self-reported mean workload of ~48 h/w across 18 countries; 45-50 h/w in the UK is in line with Australia and about mid-spectrum (Fig. 17 of Coates et al., 2009), and is supported by recent data from 2,000 academics (Bothwell, 2018).
 This time at work sets the boundary conditions for accomplishing the 15 to 52 distinct 'key' or 'main' tasks required of a university-based scientist, in addition to which there is an expectation to do numerous other tasks to support their academic reputation, internal visibility and external profile (Sect.
-5.2).
-It is also the case that UK academics often work at weekends, and yet feel under pressure to do more (Sects.
-5.1 & 5.2; Bothwell, 2018).
-Thus, even working ~50 hours per week, it is evident that there is time pressure for a typical university-based scientist in the UK; i.e., there is no spare (i.e. previously un-allocated) time.
-With the presence of time-pressure established, it is now useful to proceed on the temporary assumption that any impact-related work will be substituted into an academic's typical hours and consider what fraction of time might be made available for collaborations with business.
+4.2).
+Thus, even working ~50 hours per week, it is evident that there is time pressure for a typical university-based scientist in the UK or elsewhere.
+As Teichler et al (2013: p99) notes, the presence of stringent time constraints is certainly not unique, and applies equally to other high-skilled jobs (e.g. in the insurance sector).
+So, this work confirms that an academic with days and days to sit, gazing around and pondering, is a myth with no evidential base in today's universities.